-The huge difference between knowing scripture and seeing God
+Knowledge – BT11: The huge difference between knowing scripture and seeing God

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 That is called “creative imagery or visualization” – a standard humanistic tool for improving memory, but also used a lot in New Age circles.
-Like visualization, sunesis ‘connect-the-dots’ rational learning can also include horao “observing/perceiving-knowing/discerning” or skopeo “fixing your attention on something” or theoreo “beholding something with particular interest” or noeo “observing, pondering, or considering with the nous mind.”
+Like visualization, sunesis ‘connect-the-dots’ rational, inductive learning can also include horao “observing/perceiving-knowing/discerning” or skopeo “fixing your attention on something” or theoreo “beholding something with particular interest” or noeo “observing, pondering, or considering with the nous mind.”
 All of these rational, cognitive processes are important to acquire gnosis info-knowledge about something or someone.
-That’s what the Jewish scribes and Pharisees were experts at – scriptural knowledge about God!
+That’s what the Jewish scribes and Pharisees were experts at – scriptural gnosis info-knowledge about God and His will!
 Bible students are like sports fans – they can quote you all the statistics about someone without ever personally knowing them!

 You can study this verse until you are blue in the face and never really get it until God shows it to your heart!
-1 John 5:20 says, “We have already eido mentally ‘seen’ to perceive/know, with ongoing results, that the Son of God is ongoingly coming (as the Holy Spirit) and/coupled has already given, with ongoing results, us a dianoia mind (b) that we may/might experientially, relationally ginosko know Him who is The Truth, and/coupled we are in The Truth, in His Son Jesus Christ, this is the True God and zoe genuine-life everlasting.”
-That’s the dianoia mind or sunesis understanding a Christian is to have – directly from Jesus, not indirectly through more scripture like the Jews approached God! <Notes> a) Ephesians 1:18-19, b) as a faculty for deep thinking, imagination, feeling, and desiring.
+1 John 5:20 says, “We have already eido mentally ‘seen’ to perceive/know [with ongoing results] that the Son of God is ongoingly coming (as the Holy Spirit) and/coupled has already given [with ongoing results] us a dianoia mind (a) that we may/might experientially, relationally ginosko know Him (Son of God) who is The Truth, and/coupled we are in The Truth, in His Son Jesus Christ – this is the True God and zoe genuine-life everlasting.”
+That’s the dianoia mind that a Christian is to have – directly from Jesus, not indirectly through more scripture like how the Jews approached God! <Notes> a) as a faculty for deep thinking, imagination, feeling, and desiring.

-So much of Christian teaching has encouraged rational, cognitive learning and expanding bible study to now include what they erroneously call, “New Testament scripture,” though graphe was never applied to NT writings until a Catholic theologian Tertullian 175 years after Christ died in 208 AD started to teach this, despite opposition by other well-known Church Fathers – another false teaching by the Catholic Church!
-But Jesus had this to say about the bible experts of His day: “You actually eido mentally ‘see’ to perceive/know neither the scriptures (a) nor the enabling-power of God” (b) and “I experientially, relationally ginosko have known that you do not have the unconditional-love of God within you” (c). <Notes> a) John 20:9, b) Mark 12:24, c) John 5:42, d) Romans 10:2, e) 1 Corinthians 1:21.
+So much of Christian teaching has encouraged rational, cognitive, analytical, inductive learning and expanding bible study to now include what they erroneously call, “New Testament scripture,” although graphe was never applied to NT writings until a Catholic theologian Tertullian 175 years after Christ died in 208 AD started to teach this, despite opposition by other well-known Church Fathers, resulting in another false teaching by the Catholic Church!
+But Jesus had this to say about the bible experts of His day: “You actually eido mentally ‘see’ to perceive/know absolutely-in-fact neither the scriptures (a) nor-absolutely-in-fact the enabling-power of God” (b) and “I experientially, relationally ginosko have known that you do absolutely-in-fact-NOT have the unconditional-love of God within you” (c). <Notes> a) John 20:9, b) Mark 12:24, c) John 5:42.